 Interactive review sessions, designed to help students prepare for their final assignments and exams, are a common feature of the final weeks of the semester and Reading Period.
-Creating review sessions that are inclusive, collaborative, and engaging is particularly important now that we are teaching online, given the unique challenges posed by remote teaching and the emergency SAT/UNSAT grading policy.
+Creating review sessions that are inclusive, collaborative, and engaging is particularly important now that we are teaching online, given the unique challenges posed by remote teaching.
 Now more than ever, students need spaces in which they can study collaboratively, ask and answer each other's questions, and engage critically with course material.
 Fostering such environments will make learning more transparent and goal-oriented for our students.

 Well-designed review sessions can help bring students together by codifying a time and space for collaboration, particularly when so many students are geographically dispersed and out of touch with their peers; they can also motivate students by reinforcing the course's semester-long learning goals and helping students to see how much they have learned over the course of the semester.